Guaschman/ContinuousIntegration/README.md

 This project is a continuous integration (CI) server integrated with Github and Firebase.
 At the moment, it is able to test and build small projects.

 # Running
-To run the server use the command `npm start`.
+To run the backend server, go to the backend directory and use the command `npm start`.

+To run the frontend server, go to the frontend directory and use the command `npm start`

+To run the tests, use `npm test`

+To generate the documentation, use `npm docs`

 # Configuration
 There are several different config files for this project.
 The `config.json` is used to provide shell scripts in three stages. `install` is used to to install project dependencies. `syntax` is used for syntax checking and building the project. `tests` is used for running unit tests and such.
 A successful build must pass all three stages.
 If no script is provided for a certain stages, then it automatically passes said stage.